jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2g-article-2.md

 believe that taxes will be faithfully applied to that purpose.
 It is not peculiar to the people of Hamburgh.

-96 Unterwald in Switzerland is frequently ravaged by storms and inundations. swissfloods
+{{< s v="96" >}} Unterwald in Switzerland is frequently ravaged by storms and inundations.
-Floods in Switzerland

-It is exposed to extraordinary expences.
+- It is exposed to extraordinary expences.

 On such occasions the people assemble, and everyone very frankly declares what he is worth to be taxed accordingly.

 At Zurich, the law orders everyone to be taxed in proportion to their revenue in cases of necessity.
 Each person is obliged to declare his revenue amount on oath.
 They do not suspect that their fellow-citizens will deceive them.

 At Basel, the principal revenue of the state arises from a small export custom.
 Everyone makes oath that they will pay all the taxes every three months.
 All merchants and innkeepers are trusted with keeping their own account of the goods they sell inside or outside Basel.
 At the end of every three months, they send this account to the treasurer with the amount of the tax computed at the bottom.
 The revenue does not suffer by this confidence.

-97 It must not be difficult in those Swiss cantons to oblige every citizen to publicly declare his fortune on oath.
+{{< s v="97" >}} It must not be difficult in those Swiss cantons to oblige every citizen to publicly declare his fortune on oath.

 At Hamburgh, it would be most difficult.
 Merchants engaged in hazardous projects all fear being obliged to expose the real state of their circumstances.